 It was informed that the Election Commission of Pakistan (ECP) had rejected Dar's nomination papers but a Lahore High Court (LHC) appellate tribunal had allowed the absconder to contest the elections.

-"Did the judge not know that Ishaq Dar is absconding form the court?"
+"Did the judge not know that Ishaq Dar is absconding from the court?"
 Justice Ejaz Afzal asked.

 Justice Ijazul Ahsan, on the other hand, inquired whether the Sharif family was using delaying tactics in the case, to which NAB's counsel responded in the negative, saying that no one had used delaying tactics in the case.